mulecram/kxusbc2/USER_GUIDE.md

 ### Charging the KX2 Battery

-1. **Connect a USB-C power source**
+#### Connect a power source
 - Use any USB-C charger, power bank, or computer USB port
 - Supports USB PD 3.0, QC, and BC1.2 protocols
+- You can also connect a DC power supply (9-15 V) to the KX2's DC jack
 - Maximum charging power: 30 W

-2. **Charging behavior**
+#### Charging behavior
 - The board automatically negotiates the best available voltage/current profile
 - Delay of 3 seconds for non-PD capable sources before charging begins
 - Default charging current: 3 A (configurable)
 - Charging voltage: 12.6 V for 3S Li-Ion (configurable for other battery types)
 - The charger uses either USB-C or the DC jack input, whichever is connected first

-3. **Charging while operating**
+#### Charging while operating
 - By default, charging is inhibited when the KX2 is powered on (to avoid any chance of QRM)
 - This can be changed in firmware configuration if desired

-### Using OTG (Source) Mode (On-The-Go = Charging External Devices)
+### Using OTG/Source Mode (On-The-Go = Charging External Devices)

-1. **Start OTG mode**
+#### Starting OTG mode
-   - Connect a USB-C device (phone, tablet, GPS, etc.) to the port
+- Connect a USB-C sink (phone, tablet, GPS, etc.) to the port
 - The board will automatically detect and switch to source mode

-2. **Power output**
+#### Power output
 - Maximum output: 30 W (5-15 V)
 - Default current limit: 3 A (configurable)
 - Minimum battery voltage: 9.0 V (configurable, prevents over-discharge)

-3. **Low battery protection**
+#### Low battery protection
 - If battery voltage drops below the limit, discharging stops
 - LED will blink red (2 Hz)
 - Recharge the battery before OTG mode will work again

 ### LED Status Indicators